 CARING FAMILY, S.C.

-We welcome you as a patient and appreciate the opportunity to care for the whole family providing you with medical services.
+This practice has no corporation ownership.
+This is a refuge where the patient relation is sacrosanct to all of us here caring for you.
+We appreciate the opportunity to care for the Whole Family providing you with medical services.
 This information is designed to answer many of your questions.
-We also want you to know certain things about our policies and practice.
+We also want you to know certain things about our policies & methods of practice.

 Services